 - Unofficial letters such as those from friends and family members.

-What If The Couple Do Not Live Together?
+What If The Couple Does Not Live Together?

 Some of the genuine reasons why married couples may live apart may be due to working in different cities or going to school in different cities.